 The ISING project is a three part multimedia project.
 Moving between the concert hall, the polar ice cap, and the gallery, the cycle employs sound, sculpture, video, and photography to convey the power and responsibility of every human to shape our world.
-This project makes visible how our existence - our breath innervates the national geography both in a beautiful and terrifying way.
+This project shines a light on how our existence - our breath innervates the national geography in both a beautiful and terrifying way.

-The project’s name is derived from the scientific term used in statistical mechanics.
-Ising is a model that tries to imitate behavior in which individual elements modify their behavior so as to conform to the behavior of other individuals in their vicinity.
-It is applied in many other fields of science where the individual elements can be atoms, protein folds, a biological membrane, animal species in groups, social behavior, etc.
+The project’s name derives from the scientific term used in statistical mechanics.
+Ising is when a model that tries to imitate the manner in which individual elements modify their behavior so as to conform to the behavior of other individuals in their vicinity.
+It can be applied in many other scientific fields where the individual elements can be atoms, protein folds, a biological membrane, groups of animals, social behavior, etc.

-The word Ising also makes me bethink that Ising to warm myself, to warm my heart, and to warm the others.
-Ising to form my world, to find beauty, to create a new clarity of being.
-Ising to form my landscape, to liquify, to be liquefied, and Ising to purify.
-Ising for catharsis, to create clarity, and to make a sculpture.
+The word Ising also makes me think I am Ising to warm myself, to warm my heart, and to warm others.
+Ising to form my world, to find beauty, to self realization and self actualization, to create a new clarity of being.
+Ising to form my world, to find beauty, to self realization and self actualization, Ising to form my landscape, to liquify, to be liquefied, Ising to purify.
+Ising for catharsis, to ascend to clarity and to make a sculpture.
 I sing.

 Reimagining The Concert Hall As A Space Of Change - To Raise Awareness On Individual Responsibility?

 Pangalou will then present a performance with an open score as a preparation for the in situ performance.
 All the elements of the performance i.e. Environment, human voice and ice will be presented.
-A video projection with videos and photographs from the area, recordings from the land and sea of the Arctic environment, a piece of ice that we record it’s melting procession plus the human voice creating a vocal environment will be present.
-All the elements are in attendance but are not interacting until the actual Arctic performances.
+A video projection with the addition of photographs from the area, recordings from the land and sea of the Arctic environment, a recorded melting process of a piece of ice plus the human voice creating a vocal environment will be presented.
+All the elements are in attendance but not interacting until the actual Arctic performances.

 How A Human Song Can Sculpt An Iceberg